pnarasingarao/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

     mkdir ~/BaseSpace_Mount
     basemount --config user1 ~/BaseSpace_Mount

-##Mounting Your BaseSpace Onsite Account
+##Mounting a BaseSpace Onsite System
 BaseMount can also be used to mount user account data for BaseSpace Onsite.
-This is supported starting with BaseSpace Onsite version 2.1.
+This is supported starting with BaseSpace Onsite 2.1.
 In order to mount your account data, you must use an additional command-line parameter: --api-server.
 This will direct BaseMount to connect via the API URL of the BaseSpace Onsite system.
 Basic usage for BaseSpace Onsite is as follows: